Last Updated on

 How Do Copic Markers Work?

 Copic markers are high-quality alcohol based markers.
 This means the ink applies smoothly and it is simple to blend with other inks.
 Due to the ink formulation, you can even re-wet the ink and adjust previous illustrations made with Copic markers years later.
 Additionally, since the ink is alcohol based and free of any acid, it doesn’t harm the fibers of the paper.
 Although, to achieve the best results we do recommend people to purchase special paper for their Copic markers.

 If you are not a super prolific artist, you don’t have to worry your purchase will go to waste.
 Copic markers don’t dry out even when not used for several years and normally come with a 3-year shelf life guarantee.

 On the other hand, if you love these markers so much that you use them every day, you don’t have to be afraid of constantly having to buy new ones.
 All Copic markers can be refilled and damaged nibs can be replaced.

 When compared to other types, you might start to wonder: why are Copic markers so expensive?
 It is true that Copic markers are quite pricey.
-This is therefore better to think of them as a long-term investment.
+It is therefore better to think of them as a long-term investment.
 Since they are refillable and the nibs are replaceable, Copic markers are very durable and once you buy one, it can last a lifetime.

 Mixing Copic Colours

 Most markers will have a code written on them containing one or two letters, followed by two numbers.
 The letters will indicate what color family or hue that the marker belongs to (R=red, B=blue, RB=red-blue, etc.).
 The first number will indicate stands for the saturation of the ink.
 The last number shows how light or dark the color is; ranging from highlights (0-4), mid-tones (4-6) or shadows (7-9).